bsthen/iTranscriber/README.md

 ## Note

 - The transcription process may take a significant amount of time for your audio file.
 - During the initial setup, the project will take one or two minutes to download AI models.

-So, relax, grab a coffee, and enjoy the process.
+So, relax, grab a coffee, and enjoy the process ☕️💖.